Updated on Sunday 10 April

 Coronavirus can make anyone seriously ill.
 But some people are at a higher risk and need to take extra steps to avoid becoming unwell.

 You should work from home if you can.
-If you are unable to work from home, you can go into your normal workplace if there are safety measures in place.
+If you are unable to work from home, you can go into your normal workplace as there are safety measures in place.

 Schools and childcare

-If restrictions put in place locally mean a school is closed, you should follow Co-op's emergency leave policy while you make alternative arrangements for childcare.
+If you are absent from work due to childcare issues, you should follow Co-op's emergency leave policy while you make alternative arrangements for childcare.

-Speak to your line manager to arrange this or discuss your options for flexible working hours.
+Speak to your line manager to discuss your situation.